apache/datafu/site/source/blog/2017-03-10-datafu-1-3-2-released.markdown

 ---
-title: Javadoc - Apache DataFu Hourglass
+title: Apache DataFu (incubating) 1.3.2 Released
-section_name: Apache DataFu Hourglass
-latest: 1.3.1
+author: Matthew Hayes
 license: >
    Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with